Free energy and equilibrium states for families of interval maps: Non-positive Schwarzian derivative

 \begin{lemma} Let $(f_k)_k$ be a sequence converging to $f_0$ as $k \to \infty$, having decreasing critical relations and non-positive Schwarzian derivative.
 Let $(X^k,\hat F_k,\tau_k)$ be the corresponding level-$R$ induced maps.
 For each $R$, there is a $C > 1$ such that

 for each $n,k$ and each $\hat x, \hat x'$ in the same branch of $\hat F_k^n$.
 In particular, there is a uniform lower bound on $|D\hat F_k|$ independent of $k$. \end{lemma} \begin{proof} Between any point of $\hat X^k(R)$ and the boundary of the element of $\D$ containing the point, there lies an element of $\hat P^k_R$ of length at least $\kappa >0$, by Lemma~\ref{lem:kappaPk}.
 Lemma~\ref{lem:MarkovH} and the standard Koebe distortion bound Lemma~\ref{lem:koebe} will then imply the first statement.
-The second follows from the first since the components of $\hat X^k$ have length at least $\kappa$. \end{proof} \begin{lemma} Let $(\Y,\hat F_\Y, \tau)$ be a primitive level-$R$ induced map.
-There is a $C > 0$ such that
+The second follows from the first since the components of $\hat X^k$ have length at least $\kappa$. \end{proof} To state the next lemma, we define